mugwomp93/720x720_overlays/README.md

 I'm also working on a DMG version, but it's more complex and I'm not as far along in tuning it.<br><br>
 ![GB](https://github.com/user-attachments/assets/7cf4faa7-3e26-461c-8e1a-da672c1103dc)
-*Note: The apparent evenness of the gridlines in these images is heavily affected by scaling, display size, and resolution.*
+*Note: The apparent evenness of the gridlines in these images is heavily affected by size, resolution, and % zoom of the viewing display.*

 Notes:
 - The colors aren't intended to be 100% true to the original devices.
 Consider them "inspired by" instead of accurate representations.